 Follow the steps of "Wine Bottle Opening" from the previous page.
 Once the cork is removed, it is placed to the right of the host's place setting.
-He or she may choose to keep or leave the cork altogether.
+They may choose to keep or leave the cork altogether.

 DECANTING THE WINE